hyosung11/Launch-School/Courses/journal.md

 19:57 Going through the examples from the lesson and now need to go up and say goodnight to the kids.

 20:26 Done studying now.
 I will take the written assessment tomorrow.

+## 20211101 월요일

+09:22 I'm nervous now as I get ready to take the written assessment.
+My hands are cold.